UBC-MOAD/docs/compute-canada.rst

          User  userid
          ForwardAgent  yes

-   where :kbd:`userid` is your Compute Canada user id.
+   where ``userid`` is your Alliance user id.

-   The first two lines establish :kbd:`graham` as a short alias for :kbd:`graham.computecanada.ca` so that you can just type :command:`ssh graham`.
+   The first two lines establish ``graham`` as a short alias for ``graham.computecanada.ca`` so that you can just type :command:`ssh graham`.

-   The third line sets the user id to use on :kbd:`graham`, which is convenient if it differs from your EOAS user id.
+   The third line sets the user id to use on ``graham``, which is convenient if it differs from your EOAS user id.

-   The last line enables agent forwarding so that authentication requests received on the remote system are passed back to your Waterhole machine for handling.
+   The last line enables agent forwarding so that authentication requests received on the remote system are passed back to your laptop or Waterhole machine for handling.
-   That means that connections to GitHub (for instance) in your session on :kbd:`graham` will be authenticated by your Waterhole machine.
+   That means that connections to GitHub (for instance) in your session on ``graham`` will be authenticated by your laptop or Waterhole machine.
    So,
-   after you type your :command:`ssh` key passphrase into your Waterhole machine once, you should not have to type it again until you log off and log in again.
+   after you type your :command:`ssh` key passphrase into your laptop or Waterhole machine once, you should not have to type it again until you log off and log in again.

 #.
-Copy your :command:`ssh` public key into your :file:`$HOME/.ssh/authorized_keys` file on :kbd:`graham` and set the permissions on that file so that only you can read, write, or delete it.
+Copy your :command:`ssh` public key into your :file:`$HOME/.ssh/authorized_keys` file on ``graham``
+   and set the permissions on that file so that only you can read, write, or delete it.
    The :command:`ssh-copy-id` command makes that a lot easier than it sounds:

    .. code-block:: bash